|Some Background Information About The Indian Star

 I sell my babies at a minimum of twelve weeks of age and a minimum weight of 40g.
 In my 15 years (and counting) of experience they will thrive for their new owners,

 some of who have never kept a tortoise before.
 Being a tropical species they require all year round heat and must be segregated from other tropical

 species and particularly the Mediterranean species, as the latter carry pathogens against which the Indian Star has no resistance.

-They can be maintained in perfect health (and will in my experience breed) in indoor accommodation all year round and they eat much the same as
+They can be maintained in excellent health (and will likely breed) in indoor accommodation all year round and they eat much the same as the Mediterranean

 This is why I can recommend my Indian Star youngsters to you and have total confidence that they will thrive in your care - even if you have never